 The 2006 team was among the best ever coached by Bellotto, as the Moccasins tied their 2-year old school record by again going 55-8, set a new school record with 49 regular season wins, captured their 22nd conference title, and won the South Region title en route to their third-place finish at the national tournament.
 The Mocs spent most of the season ranked in the NFCA top five, opened the year with 18 straight wins, and set school records for home runs and shutouts.
 The season culminated with a record-setting 13-2 win over Alabama-Huntsville in the South Region Championship Game, earning the Moccasins their seventh regional title and a seventh trip to the NCAA Division II National Tournament.
 The Mocs went 2-2 in Salem, Virginia that year to finish third overall, giving them two third-place finishes, two runner-up finishes and one national championship under Bellotto.

 Not surprisingly, Florida Southern followed that year with yet another conference championship in 2009, breaking the team home run record for the second time in four years, while the pitching staff again finished among the top 20 in the country in ERA.
 Their 43-15 record included an 18-6 mark in SSC play, and their improvement from sixth place to first place was the greatest one-year turn-around in league history.
 That earned Bellotto SSC Coach-of-the-Year honors for the 15th time in her career, which are by far the most any softball coach has ever won in the league.
-Only current Tampa volleyball coach Chris Catanach has won as many coaching awards in any sport sponsored by the SSC with 18.
+Only current Tampa volleyball coach Chris Catanach (19) and Barry men’s tennis coach George Samuel (15) have won as many coaching awards in any sport sponsored by the SSC.

 With her induction into the NFCA Hall of Fame in 2010, Bellotto has now earned similar honors in four different organizations.
 Her first was the Sunshine State Conference Hall of Fame in February of 2000, followed two years later by her selection as a charter member to the Florida Southern College Athletic Hall of Fame.
 In June of 2005, she was inducted into the Polk County Sports Hall of Fame.
 Bellotto was also honored with the “Women in Sports” Achievement Award presented by Saint Leo University in February of 2001.